gristlabs/grist-help/help/en/docs/FAQ.md

 There are many ways to share Grist data with non-team members.

 1. **Guests.** Each document may be shared with 2 guests (non-team members) at no additional cost.
-2. **Link Sharing.** In share settings, there is an option to turn on [public access](sharing.md#public-access-and-link-sharing).
+2. **Link sharing.** In share settings, there is an option to turn on [public access](sharing.md#public-access-and-link-sharing).
 The public access role can be set to viewer or editor.
 Anyone with a link can view (or edit) your data.
 Those views would not count towards your plan's user count.
 The document is visible to anyone with the link, however, so use caution when working with sensitive data.

 <center>*![Public access](images/faq/link-sharing.png)*</center>

-3. **Restricted View-only link sharing.** With view-only link sharing, there is a way to further restrict what people can see by using Grist's access rules to set specific URL parameters called [link keys](access-rules.md#link-keys) that determine which tables, columns, or rows are shown when a specific link is shared.
+3. **Restricted view-only link sharing.** With view-only link sharing, there is a way to further restrict what people can see by using Grist's access rules to set specific URL parameters called [link keys](access-rules.md#link-keys) that determine which tables, columns, or rows are shown when a specific link is shared.

-4. **View-only Embed.** Grist [pages](page-widgets.md#pages) can be embedded into websites in an iframe.
-[Learn how.](embedding.md)
+4. **View-only embed.** Grist [pages](page-widgets.md#pages) can be embedded into websites in an iframe.
+[Learn how](embedding.md).

 ---